Why should I order my lenses from you instead of my Optometrist?

 Do I really need my prescription to order?

-Yes – Absolutely!
-You must have a valid, recent prescription from your eye care
+You do not need a prescription for plano or non-corrective lenses.
+For all other contact lenses, you must have a valid, recent prescription from your eye care

 provider before ordering.
 A prescription is valid for a period of 2 years, and it